Non-Identical Diffusion Models in MIMO-OFDM Channel Generation

-Specifically, in diffusion models, we typically use a time embedding that corresponds to a scalar value representing the overall noise level of the noisy input.
-However, the reliabilities of different elements in the original estimation often vary significantly.
-For example, those corresponding to pilots are always far more reliable than others.
-Thus, it is more ideal to represent the element reliabilities with a matrix.
-With element-wise representation, we can achieve more accurate descriptions of the diffusion procedure.
-In this paper, we investigate the diffusion model with non-identical time for each element, namely non-identical diffusion, and show its application in the MIMO-OFDM channel generation problem.
-In particular, we focus on the channel recovery task by initializing the diffusion process with an imperfect estimate characterized by a non-identical noise distribution across elements.
-Our approach is compatible with NN architectures proposed in prior diffusion-based works \cite{ddpm, ddim, xu2023versatile, qiu2023irdm, MIMOdiffusion}.
+In standard diffusion models, the noise level is encoded by a scalar time variable and it is embedded onto the size of the input.
+This scalar representation is fundamentally mismatched with scenarios where different entries exhibit different noise levels.
+Therefore, it is more desirable to represent element-wise reliabilities through a time vector or matrix, enabling a more precise description of the diffusion process.
+In this work, we investigate diffusion models with non-identical time for each element, referred to as \emph{non-identical diffusion}, and demonstrate their application to the MIMO-OFDM channel generation problem, which always has non-identical initialization.
+We focus on channel recovery from imperfect estimates that exhibit non-identical noise distributions across elements and design our approach to remain compatible with NN architectures proposed in prior diffusion-based works.

-One main challenge of non-identical diffusion models lies in the embedding method.
-Time embedding plays an essential role in traditional diffusion models, where the scalar time input is embedded to match the size of the input variables.
-However, such a method cannot be directly applied to non-identical diffusion models where the original time matrix already has the same size as the input.
-In MIMO-OFDM systems, resources are typically allocated by time slots, antennas, or subcarriers, and existing works have proven that we can use dimension-wise NN architectures in channel-related tasks \cite{mixer}.
-Considering the dimension-wise structure, we further propose a column- and row-wise time embedding method for non-identical diffusion.
+A central challenge in non-identical diffusion lies in designing an appropriate embedding mechanism.
+Since the original time matrix already matches the size of the input, conventional scalar time embeddings are no longer directly applicable.
+Exploiting the fact that resources in MIMO-OFDM systems are typically organized along time slots, antennas, and subcarriers, and building on existing dimension-wise NN architectures for channel-related tasks \cite{mixer}, we propose a column- and row-wise time embedding scheme tailored to non-identical diffusion.
 We further investigate how the training strategy, diffusion trajectory, and initialization distribution affect performance under this new framework.